 Ireland was such a wonderful host to our group.
 This was a magical trip and I was reluctant to leave.
 Dublin will impress you and leave you wanting more.
 It’s reminded me how incredible and creative a city can be.
 Don’t forget to throw in a tour of the Guinness Storehouse and go see the Book of Kells at Trinity College before you leave as well.

-The Drama of Dublin
+Access the Drama of Dublin from Toronto

 There are direct flights from Toronto to Dublin.
 The trip itself was an easy direct flight.
 Ireland is a destination you should add to your bucket list.
 But don’t leave it there on the list.
 Make it happen and be sure to visit Dingle, Killarney and Dublin.

 I was a guest of Failte Ireland while visiting Dublin this Fall.
 My accommodations, food, transportation and activities were complimentary.
 My opinion is all my own and my stories are truthful.
+Post also contains affiliate links as a service to readers.